Parshat Tzav

 What Exactly Should the Priests Receive as Their Gifts

-And sometimes, just sometimes, you catch a glimpse of the beautiful mind at work behind it all.
-Let’s look at one such puzzle.
-We're diving into Sifrei Devarim, a collection of ear...
+Sometimes, just sometimes, you catch a glimpse of the beautiful mind at work behind it all. the story turns to one such puzzle.
+Specifically, we’re confronting the rules around pri...

 TempleSacrificePriesthoodKabbalah